hso-esk/opcua-server/README.md

 - opcua-build-x86-amd64.sh --> script to build the implementation on x86 platform.
 - opcua-build-arm.sh --> script to build the implementation on arm platform.
 - opcua-run.sh --> script to run the implementation.
-- niki --> contains the NIKI asneg server, EDDL, IPSO, LWM2M, Interface to Sensor device implementations and Environment setup and gateway installation helpers.
+- opcua-plugin --> contains the asneg server plugin manager, EDDL, IPSO, LWM2M, database, Interface to Sensor device implementations and Environment setup and gateway installation helpers.

 ### 1. Tools Required ###